noreynolds/notes/docs/cs/datastructures/index.md

 ```

 ## Linked List
+/// define

-A recursive data structure that is either empty (null) or a "node" containing a value and a reference to a linked list.
+- **A recursive data structure that is either empty (null) or a `node` containing a value and a reference to a linked list.**

+///

 ### Building A Linked List